 Applicants will have a variety of relevant examination qualifications, though not necessarily in both history and politics.
 A-Level or its equivalent (e.g. IB Higher Level) in History is desirable, though not absolutely essential.
 What we look for most is a sustained interest in both subjects, and good writing and analytical skills, usually as evidenced in an essay-based course.
 There are many ways to develop these interests, and we encourage you to think about how to engage actively in furthering them, more than by simply reading a lot (though reading widely is of course is essential).
 Two possibilities are the essay-based competitions run from Trinity College in History (the Robson History Prize) and Politics (the RA Butler Prize).
 Both are for Year 12 (Lower Sixth) students who may be considering applying to university to study one or both of these subjects:

 If you apply to this joint degree programme, you will be asked to submit two examples of recent written work.
 We encourage you to submit a coursework essay or dissertation, not a text of short answers or a personal opinion piece.
 If your schoolwork does not include essays, it is best to ask your teacher to set you an essay to write in your own time, and then to confirm that the essay is your own work in an attached statement.
-You will also be asked to sit a pre-interview admissions assessment in November, and to submit an on-line questionnaire which asks you about your interests in more detail.

-If you are called to interview, the essays from both your coursework and the assessment may form part of the discussion.
+If you are called to interview, the essays from your coursework may form part of the discussion.
 You can expect to have two interviews, each lasting between 25 and 40 minutes.
 In one of these, you will be asked to discuss a set of documents that you will have had a chance to study beforehand and on the subject of which you will also have been asked to put down some thoughts in writing.
 No other specific preparation is required for the interviews.

 The University’s pages for History and Politics are at http://www.hist.cam.ac.uk/prospective-undergrads/history-politics.